 Determining the ROI of any proposed IT project is essential to making a sound funding decision.
 So I have created an ROI Calculator Template which you can use in conjunction with the other project management templates available on this site.

-This MS Excel file is fully editable giving you complete flexibility in setting up your specifc model while still saving you several hours of work creating something from scratch.
+This MS Excel file is fully editable giving you complete flexibility in setting up your specific model while still saving you several hours of work creating something from scratch.

 To help you save even more time I have included two versions in this one file.
 The differences allow you to decide on using a 7-year period or 5-year period for analysis.

-The users simply fills in some administrative information and the financial estimates from the business case for revenues and expenses and the ROI Calculator computes depreciation, taxes and the ROI values automatically.
+The users simply fill in some administrative information and the financial estimates from the business case for revenues and expenses and the ROI Calculator computes depreciation, taxes and the ROI values automatically.

 To ensure an accurate business case and financial justification are produced, the ROI Calculator Template separates hard and soft dollar savings.
 The two versions of the Template also offers an option to include intangible sources of revenue, savings or expense since many organizations choose to exclude all soft dollar savings all together while others may combine them to keep it simple.